ElFilaliHamza/elfilalihamza/README.md

 ## Popular Repositories

 - **TRAK-ANPR-Automatic-Number-Plate-Recognition:** An application for detecting and recognizing car license plates from images or video frames.
 It uses the TensorFlow Object Detection API and YOLOv3 architecture, fine-tuned for car plate detection, and trained on a dataset provided by Université Mohammed VI Polytechnique (UM6P).
-- **PDF RAG:** A Python-based project for extracting and managing data from PDF files, featuring tools for saving notes to Excel files and querying data from external PDF files.
+- **PDF RAG:** A Python-based project for extracting and managing informations with a chatbot from PDF files, featuring tools for saving notes to Excel files and querying data from external PDF files.
 It utilizes technologies like LlamaIndex, Pandas, Groq, and others.
 - **Sarcasm-Detection:** A project utilizing the RoBERTa model from the Hugging Face library, fine-tuned for sarcasm detection on a specific dataset.
 Achieved an F1-score of 53% on the positive class, demonstrating its effectiveness in identifying sarcastic content.
 The project includes a model verification notebook for transparency and reproducibility.
 - **Prefrite:** Lead developer for a sales and inventory management web app using Node.js and React.
 - **Ma Auto Social:** A platform for automated social media content management with React.js and Django (using Meta Graph API).